ravendb/bootcamp/README.md

 * [Lesson 5: I am Going Through Changes ...](src/unit3/lesson5)
 * [Lesson 6: Data Subscriptions - I would Like to be Notified When it Happens Please](src/unit3/lesson6)

-### Unit 4 - Cluster!
+### Unit 4 - Database Clusters

-In Unit 4, you will learn the basics about how to set up, manage and use clusters using RavenDB.
+In Unit 4 you will learn the basics about how to set up, manage and use clusters using RavenDB.

-Use this knowledge to build available and resilient databases solutions.

 * [Lesson 1: Setting up your first cluster](src/unit4/lesson1)
 * [Lesson 2: Database and Database Group](src/unit4/lesson2)